luxo-ai/rothko-ui/README.md

 - `@rothko-ui/react` The main package containing all components.

-- `@rothko-ui/system` Shared components, helper functions, and React hooks that provide the building blocks for rothko-ui.
+- `@rothko-ui/system` Shared components, helper functions, and React hooks.

 - `@rothko-ui/icons` A set of customizable SVG icons.